ruschaaf/extended-embedded-languages/CONTRIBUTING.md

-* If there is no way to specify the language in the host (without changing the semantics of the host code), we can fall back to specifying in the embedded language.
+* If there is no way to specify the language in the host (without changing the semantics of the host code), we can fall back to specifying using a comment in the embedded language.
+Each embedded language's definition includes a comment string that we can match.

 ```py
 # Python